julianhecker/julianhecker.github.io/README.md

 ## Welcome!

 Hi!
 I am an Instructor in Medicine at Harvard Medical School and an Associate Statistician in the Channing Division of Network Medicine at the Brigham and Women's Hospital in Boston.
-My research interests are statistical genetics and application to complex disease with a special focus on asthma.
+My research interests are statistical genetics and corresponding applications to complex diseases, with a special focus on asthma.

 ### RITSS